Ultimate Guide to Acing the Entrance Exam

 FBI Special Agent Hiring Process

-The hiring process for FBI Special Agent roles is lengthy and may take from as little as several months to more than a year.
+The hiring process and testing for FBI Special Agent roles are lengthy and may take anywhere between several months to more than a year.
 Here's a breakdown of the process:

 Those who meet initial pre-screening and eligibility requirements are asked to take the Phase I Test.
-The FBI Phase I Test is a three-hour exam consisting of cognitive, behavioral, and logical reasoning tests.
+The FBI Phase 1 testing is a three-hour exam consisting of cognitive, behavioral, and logical reasoning tests.
 If you pass, you will be invited to a "Meet and Greet" interview.
 During the meeting, you will learn more about the Special Agent Selection System and be evaluated by a recruitment team.

 After passing Phase I testing and completing the "Meet and Greet," you will be reviewed by an internal FBI hiring board regarding your ability to meet the current needs of the FBI.